 If you only need to wash one or two items, washing them by hand in your hotel room is no problem.
 In a pinch, you can stopper your hotel sink and use shampoo.

-For budget conscious travelers that want a machine-like clean, consider packing a large waterproof dry bag and a couple of single serving laundry detergent packets.
-Fill the dry bag with water, channel your inner washing machine and agitate your clothes with your hand for 3-5 minutes.
-Empty the bag in sink or bathtub, rinse and wring out your clothes before hanging them in the bathroom (out of courtesy for your hotel don’t drape wet clothes on furniture in your room).
+For budget-conscious travelers that want a machine-like clean, consider packing a large waterproof dry bag and a couple of single-serving laundry detergent packets.
+Fill the dry bag with water, channel your inner washing machine, and agitate your clothes with your hand for 3-5 minutes.
+Empty the bag in the sink or bathtub, rinse and wring out your clothes before hanging them in the bathroom (out of courtesy for your hotel don’t drape wet clothes on furniture in your room).

 On the tours we offer, your hotel will be centrally situated, which means you will usually be able to find a dry cleaner nearby.
 Just ask your Travel Director or hotel concierge for directions to the nearest one.
 Before dropping anything off, ensure that the dry cleaner offers express (preferably same day) service so that your clothes are ready before your motorcoach is set to depart to the next city.

 The advantages of this approach are numerous.
 Your clothes will get cleaner, the cost is usually comparable to what you’d pay for dry cleaning in the U.S. and your clothes will come back pressed.